Skip to main content

 Above the candidate name you’ll see a row of tabs.
 Which ones appear depends on the interview type and your job’s configuration:

-• Video Call / Phone Call: The interview itself — recording (or audio) and transcript.
+• Video Call / Phone Call: The interview itself, with the recording (or audio) and transcript.
+Shown once there’s a call to review; until then the drawer opens on the History tab instead.

 • SMS: Text history with the candidate.